wix/greyhound/README.md

 Notice that `RecordConsumer` accepts a `RecordHandler[_, _, Chunk[Byte], Chunk[Byte]]`, indicating that
 key and value deserializers to `Chunk[Byte]` must be applied to any handler the user provides.<br>
-You can either write a handler that accepts Chu
+You can either write a handler that accepts `Chunk[Byte]` as input for key and value, or provide deserializers to the handler and accept typed input, according to the output of the provided deserializers.

 ### Serializers / deserializers